user profile avatar

 Finalist

 Hi!
 My name is Kirsten Chang.
-I’m an African-American teenager from New York City, a proud first-generation American, and soon to be the first in my family to attend college.
-Starting this fall, 2025, I will be attending Howard University to pursue a Bachelor of Science degree in psychology, to eventually attend medical school, while also minoring in communications or journalism.
-I aspire to become a psychiatrist and aid those with a low mental capacity.
+I’m an African-American teenager from New York City, a proud first-generation American, and first in my family to attend college.
+I attend Howard University to pursue a Bachelor of Science degree in psychology, with the goal of eventually attending medical school.
+I aspire to become a psychiatrist and serve underserved communities within the mental health field.

 Education